bootstrapworld/curriculum/lessons/Data-Science/CODAP/codap-filtering/langs/en-us/slides.md

 ---
 {layout="Launch"}
-# Filtering Tables
+# Manually Filtering Tables

 What if the shelter needs to look at some information about only the dogs, or only the animals that have been fixed?
 There are many situations where, given a table, we want to _filter out_ some of the rows and only look at a specific group from that table.

 ---
 {layout="Launch"}
-# Filtering Tables
+# Manually Filtering Tables

 - Open @starter-file{animals}.
 - Using what you've learned about deleting rows, create a table that includes _only dogs_.